quintanar401/Qute/modules/ipc/README.md

 #### connect

 Start to connect.
 Not applicable to inbound connections.
+Returns 1b/0b (success/failure).

 #### disconnect